U.S. Breast Cancer Statistics

 - For women in the U.S., breast cancer death rates are higher than those for any other cancer, besides lung cancer.

-- Breast cancer is the most commonly diagnosed cancer among American women.
-In 2021, it's estimated that about 30% of newly diagnosed cancers in women will be breast cancers.
+- Breast cancer is the most commonly diagnosed cancer among American women, besides skin cancers.
+In 2022, it's estimated that about 30% of newly diagnosed cancers in women will be breast cancers.

 - Breast cancer became the most common cancer globally as of 2021, accounting for 12% of all new annual cancer cases worldwide, according to the World Health Organization.